-NOLA woman survives harrowing ordeal at Hard Rock Hotel worksite
+NOLA woman survives harrowing ordeal at Hard Rock Hotel work site

 "I don't know how they got me out.
 They just pried it open enough and they told me stick my arms out and I just remember them pulling until they got me out."

-Chanyra is home after being hospitalized with injures to her back.
+Chanyra is home after being hospitalized with injures to her back and neck.
 Those injuries may heal but her memory of Saturday will always be there.

 "It's traumatic because it just keeps replaying all over again"

-What felt like a lifetime, most probably only took minutes, but her prayer was a simple one.
+What felt like a lifetime most probably happened in minutes, but her prayer was a simple one.

 "God don't let me die like this...that's all I kept thinking...don't let me die like this."